acollins-hed/atINFLATE-3.0/README.md

 (N)etwork (F)itness (LA)ndscape (T)opographer (E)xpress, a dynamic model of
 its predecessor, atINFLAT, published in Collins-Hed and Ardell 2019.
-Installation requires g++ because there is the g++ sepcific instruction __builtin_popcount() in Evolver.cpp which finds the weight of a number in the coding theory sense (example: 5 in binary is 101 and would have a weight of 2 since there are 2 ones in its binary representation), and the Eigen 3.4.0 library is also required.
+Installation requires g++ because there is the g++ sepcific instruction __builtin_popcount() in Genotype.cpp and Evolver.cpp which finds the weight of a number in the coding theory sense (example: 5 in binary is 101 and would have a weight of 2 since there are 2 ones in its binary representation), and the Eigen 3.4.0 library is also required.
 Make configure executable with something like

 chmod u+x configure